 This research project is funded by the Leiden University Fund (LUF) / Bolland Fonds, a fund aiming to preserve all books and letters by Professor G. J. P. J. Bolland in the Leiden University Library.
 The fund also supports the study of Boland’s life and work and promotes the publication of editions of the works of Bolland.
 The project will result in a modern critical edition of the forty-nine letters between Bolland and Cosijn and at least one article in a peer-reviewed journal.
 At the end of the project, a symposium will be held to present some of the notable outcomes of the project.
 I will regularly post updates about the project on my blog www.dutchanglosaxonist.com

-Blog posts related to this project:
+Blog posts and news items related to this project: